 Building Bridges

-26 September - 13 December 2025
+1 October - 13 December 2025

 Aankondiging Brainpark Rotterdam, AD, 1988

 During the exhibition, a diverse program invites you to explore De Esch.
-Together with artists, architects, and ecologists, you can discover everything about the landscape: from river connections and water management to urban development.
+Today and in a possible future.
+You can discover everything about the landscape: from river connections and water management to urban and cultural development.
 Or investigate the differences and similarities between the various neighborhoods of De Esch with architect Anna Fink and artist Merel Smitt.
-Building Bridges encourages residents and visitors, as well as policymakers and developers, to see the existing city in a new way: by exploring, experiencing, and imagining it

 De Esch, 1895, stadsarchief Rotterdam